sverweij/dependency-cruiser/doc/cli.md

 > ##### ddot - summarize on folder level
 >
 > Since version 4.13.0 there's an _experimental_ `ddot` reporter that summarizes
 > modules on folder level.
-It works fine, but its output is a tad more ugly
+In version 6.3.0 its presentation changed a bit to be
-> than I'd like so there'll be tweaks to spruce it up in the future.
+> closer to the regular dot one, a.o. growing the capability to customize colors.

 #### err-html